gingerbeardman/gingerbeardman.github.io/_posts/2021/2021-04-21-building-basiliskii-for-ios.md

 - Swipe up/down with two fingers to show/hide the on-screen keyboard
 - Spread 4 or 5 fingers to show the *BasiliskII Settings* pop-up
 - Tap outside of the *BasiliskII Settings* pop-up to hide it

+### Custom screen size

+- Pinch with 2 fingers to dynamically resize screen
+- Separate tracking for horizontal and vertical resizing
+- Double-tap for full size screen

 ### File Sharing